FlexCareers was delighted to support Deloitte with their Return to Work program earlier in 2017, and applications have now opened for the 2018 intake!

-For many, it is the stuff dreams are made of, and we’ll admit that one of the most common questions FlexCareers was asked during the recruitment process was “what’s the catch?”
+For many, it is the stuff dreams are made of, and we’ll admit that one of the most common questions FlexCareers was asked during the recruitment process for the 2017 intake was “what’s the catch?”

 Australia has a huge pool of under utilised talent, the majority of them women whose caring responsibilities have limited their opportunity to progress a career.
 FlexCareers Founder, and father of three girls, Joel McInnes is excited about the future that programs such as this are creating, he says;